Undocumented special-needs girl in federal custody after emergency surgery

 The child's 85-year-old grandfather -- a legal permanent resident for 45 years -- petitioned Customs and Border Protection for custody of his granddaughter.
 His request was denied, Gonzalez said.

 The Office of Refugee Resettlement has procedures for finding sponsors and guardians to whom they can release minors in its custody.
-The agency did not immediately respond to a request for comment on this case.

 The hospital discharge papers indicate that due to Rosa Maria's diminished mental capacity, she needs to be cared for by people she knows and is comfortable with, her attorney said.